Devgupta1432/BridgeLabz_2115000332/README.md

 Feature 04/02/25 - This, static, final key words and instanceof operator --> The this keyword refers to the current object, static makes variables/methods shared across all instances, final prevents modification, and instanceof checks an object's type at runtime.
 These features enhance clarity, reusability, and security in Java.

-Feature 06/02/25 - Object modelling and class diagram

-Feature 07/02/25 - Inheritance

-Feature 10/02/25 - Encapsulation, Polymorphism, Interface and Abstract Class
+Feature 06/02/25 - Object modelling and class diagram --> Object modeling is the process of designing a system using objects, their relationships, and interactions.
+It involves concepts like objects, classes, relationships (association, aggregation, composition, inheritance), state, and behavior.
+A class diagram visually represents a system’s structure.

+Feature 07/02/25 - Inheritance --> Inheritance is an OOP concept where a child class inherits properties and behaviors from a parent class, promoting code reusability.
+Java supports single, multilevel, hierarchical, and multiple inheritance (via interfaces).
+For example, a Dog class can inherit from an Animal class, allowing it to use its eat() method while defining its own bark() method.
+This reduces code duplication and enhances maintainability.

+Feature 10/02/25 - Encapsulation, Polymorphism, Interface and Abstract Class --> Encapsulation hides data using private variables, providing access through getters and setters, ensuring data security.
+Polymorphism enables methods to have multiple forms via method overloading (compile-time) and method overriding (runtime).
+Interfaces define a contract of methods that implementing classes must define, supporting multiple inheritance.
+Abstract classes provide a base class with both implemented and unimplemented methods, enforcing structured code reuse.

+Feature 12/02/25 - Linked List --> A Linked List is a dynamic data structure where elements (nodes) are linked using pointers, unlike arrays.
+It comes in three types: Singly, Doubly, and Circular Linked List.
+In a Singly Linked List, each node contains data and a pointer to the next node.
+This allows efficient insertions and deletions compared to arrays, making it useful in dynamic memory applications.